McLargo/installation/README.md

 ## Pre-requirements

+- Set keyword language to English (US, with dead keys) to enable Spanish accent on a US keyboard.

+- Create new ssh keys.

-- Install git
+- Install `git` and `make, execute the command below:

 `sudo apt-get install git make -y`

-- Create `personal` and `work` folders on the user path
+- Create `personal` and `work` folders on the user path:

 ```bash
 mkdir ~/personal